|

 lowered if need be.

-Using guns, is a lot different, as you hardly ever have to
+Using guns/tubes, (described later) is a lot different, as you hardly ever have to

-"Go For Them", and if you do it will nt be on your knees, therefore you could be bundled up in winter gear
+"Go For Them", and if you will not be on your knees, therefore you could be bundled up in winter gear

 without hindering your digging/retrieving.